chromaui/chromatic-docs/index.md

 #### UI Review

-Review a visual changeset for components each pull request.
+Review a visual changeset of components each pull request.
 Chromatic compares the new and updated components on a given feature branch versus a target branch to generate a UI changeset.
 Review changes with tech leads, designers, and product managers.
 Think of it like code review, but for UI.
 [Learn more »](review)

 #### Index and version